 Entombing a crypt in the mausoleum – A method that is common with Roman Catholics.

 Standard ashes are used for many purposes,such as enriching compost, hiding stains on paving, melting ice and cleaning glass fireplaces, among others.
 Clearly, it would be unethical to use human ashes for such purposes.
 However, human ashes can be used in the making of items to honour and remember the deceased, such as;

-It is easier today that a person's ashes can be turned into a memorial diamond than it was many years ago.
-These laboratory produced memorial diamonds are real diamonds with the same chemical composition and physical structure as natural diamonds, while their carbon source coming from your loved one ashes.
-This difference makes the diamond made from human ashes more valuable as it is part of the everlasting love.
+It is easier today that a person's ashes can be turned into a cremation diamond than it was many years ago.
+These laboratory-produced, ashes into cremation diamonds are real diamonds with the same chemical composition and physical structure as natural diamonds, while their carbon source comes from your loved one's ashes.
+This difference makes the diamond made from human ashes more valuable as it is part of everlasting love.

 Memorial diamonds from human ashes cost much less than natural diamonds making it affordable for each person to cherish his loved one with such a unique keepsake.
 Such ashes to diamonds have a unique cost with Lonité.

-It is evident that cremation is a common practice that is gaining popularity around the world, due to low costs and the fact that it is an environmentally-friendly practice.
-Technology used in the cremation process has also meant lower emissions and pollution produced.
+It is evident that cremation is a common practice that is gaining popularity around the world.
+It is viewed as an environmentally-friendly practice.
+The technology used in the cremation process has also meant lower emissions and pollution produced during cremation.

-People have diverse cultures and traditions which influence how they preserve or dispose of the cremation remains or ashes.
-However, it is important to check local regulations before proceeding with any disposal of your loved one cremation ashes.
+People have diverse cultures and traditions which influence how they preserve or dispose of the cremation remains.
+However, it is important to check local regulations before proceeding with any disposal of cremation ashes.